 Loaded with antioxidants, raspberries help protect both of you from the damaging effects of free radicals.
 One phytochemical, fragine, is believed to help strengthen the uterus and prepare it for labor.
 Because raspberries enhance circulation, they will help deliver oxygen & nutrients more effectively.
 This may also help with that occasional numb arm or leg, and with varicose veins or hemorrhoids.
 Their high fiber content is important for keeping you regular.

-BONUS: Ask your farmer/forager for the raspberry leaves!
+BONUS: Use the raspberry leaves!

 Raspberry leaf tea is one of the most popular traditional herbs for the third trimester of pregnancy.
 Because it strengthens the uterine & pelvic muscles, it can help your contractions to be more effective and to shorten the second stage of labor.
 Post-partum, this tea helps the uterus shrink back to its normal size and encourages breast milk production.